Michael Turner (footballer, born 1983): Brentford

 In August 2004, Turner joined Brentford on an initial one-month loan, which was later extended to two, then three, months.
 At the end of his loan spell, in November 2004, Brentford signed Turner permanently, on a two-and-a-half-year contract, for an undisclosed fee.
 He was highly rated at Griffin Park, being voted Players' Player of the Year in the 2004–05 season and Supporters' Player of the Year in the 2005–06 season.

 Hull City

 In July 2006, Turner joined Hull City, for a fee of £350,000, on a three-year contract.

 Turner was Phil Parkinson's first signing for the Tigers, during his short spell in charge.
 Parkinson said of the signing: "He's a player that I've watched for a number of years, firstly with Charlton reserves and then obviously with Brentford.
 I like him a lot and believe he'll be an excellent signing for us because he's ready to play Championship football.
 Michael was the best central defender in League One last season and is ready to step up."

 After a very disappointing start to the 2006–07 season, Turner's form significantly improved, and he finished the season as one of the club's successes of the year.
-He was voted Hull City's Player of the Season in their promotion-winning 2007–08 season.
+He was voted Hull City's Player of the Year in their promotion-winning 2007–08 season.
 His good form was rewarded, as he signed a new three-year deal with Hull in April 2008.

-Turner scored his first Premier League goal in September 2008 during the 2–2 draw at home to Everton.
+Turner scored his first Premier League goal in September 2008 during a 2–2 draw at home to Everton.
 Turner scored his second goal of the 2008–09 season against West Ham United in October, which proved to be the winning goal of the match with the game ending 1–0 to Hull City at the KC Stadium.

 Turner played every minute of every Premier League game for Hull in 2008–09, and was one of only two outfield players to do so, the other being Portsmouth's Sylvain Distin.
 At the end of the season Turner was named as the Official Supporters Club's player of the year for the third season in a row, as well as the club's official player of the year for the second season in a row.

-On 31 August 2009, after Turner had been repeatedly linked with Liverpool and Manchester City amongst other clubs, a bid was finally accepted from Sunderland after Hull City manager Phil Brown claimed that offers currently tabled for Turner were "getting towards a ridiculous valuation".
+On 31 August 2009, after Turner had been repeatedly linked with Liverpool and Manchester City, amongst other clubs, a bid was finally accepted from Sunderland after Hull City manager Phil Brown claimed that offers currently tabled for Turner were "getting towards a ridiculous valuation".